Rockin’ & Rollin’: Hard Rock Cafe Opens Maiden Outlet In Guwahati - Pratidin Time

 The cafe has had its launch amid the ongoing coronavirus pandemic and all safety measures are taken for patrons to have a safe and enjoyable experience.

-Kunal Joshi asserted in view of the COVID-19 outbreak despite a seating capacity of 110, the cafe is only accommodating 60 seats currently.
-Furthermore, the cafe is sanitized every two hours and the staff takes strict precautions during preparation and service.
+Kunal Joshi asserted, in view of the COVID-19 outbreak, despite a seating capacity of 110, the cafe is only accommodating 60 seats currently.
+Furthermore, the cafe is sanitised every two hours and the staff takes strict precautions during preparation and service.

 Patrons can check the website and its social media handles for the schedules of live music shows and other events.
 The Rock Shop is also open for patrons to avail of Hard Rock Cafe merchandise.
 To experience energetic vibes, call on 7099002020 for reservations now.